Gornstats/HTMX-Django-Experiments/README.md

 - Event triggering returns a header in the original response, that then triggers another DOM element to send a new request (which will return a response with content that can replace the target element)

- TODO: remove weasyprint & dependencies, then try xhtml2pdf
+ TODO: remove weasyprint & dependencies, then try xhtml2pdf On hold as ideas are split into other repos